 If running on AWS EKS, you can link an IAM role to a Kubernetes service account, which your pod can use.

-All of these solutions solve the same problem: They allow the Dapr runtime process (or sidecar) to retrive credentials dynamically, so that explicit credentials aren’t needed.
+All of these solutions solve the same problem: They allow the Dapr runtime process (or sidecar) to retrieve credentials dynamically, so that explicit credentials aren’t needed.
 This provides several benefits, such as automated key rotation, and avoiding having to manage secrets.

 Both Kiam and Kube2IAM work by intercepting calls to the instance metadata service.